 FANTASMIC!
 DINING PACKAGE

 If you dine at the Hollywood & Vine buffet (dinner only) or at Mama Melrose's or Brown Derby full-service restaurants, you can obtain a ticket/voucher for the members of your dining party to enter the night's first showing of Fantasmic! without waiting in line and sit in a section of seats (one of the best in the theater) reserved specifically for dining package patrons..

 Here are the rules: You may call 407-WDW-DINE (or book online) up to 180 days in advance and request the Fantasmic!
 Dining Package for the night you want to see the show.
 This is a reservation and must be guaranteed with a credit card at the time of booking.
 There's a 48-hour cancellation policy.
 Disney Dining Plan credits can be used to pay for the meal.

 To keep guests from coming in and ordering the cheapest thing on the menu just to get Fantasmic! vouchers, Disney includes a fixed price meal in the package.
 Sample 2013 prices (peak season, excluding park admission and gratuity) are roughly as follows:

 |Hollywood & Vine

-The price covers all you care to eat at the Hollywood & Vine Buffet; choice of appetizer, soup or salad, main course, bread, and dessert at the Brown Derby; and flatbread, family-style salad, choice of main course, and dessert at Mama Melrose.
-Nonalcoholic drinks are included.
-With so many courses at the two full-service restaurants, allow yourself a minimum of two hours to eat and make your way to the Fantasmic! show.
+The price covers all you care to eat at the Hollywood & Vine Buffet or entree and dessert at the Brown Derby or Mama Melrose.
+Nonalcoholic drinks are included with the package at all three restaurants.
+Allow yourself a minimum of two hours to eat and make your way to the Fantasmic! show.
 If you have made ordinary reservations for any of the participating restaurants, they will not include reserved seats for Fantasmic!.
 You have to buy the package to get the good seats.